When Imperial China Had a Vietnamese Prime Minister: The Surprising Origins of Meritocracy—And Why It Outperforms the West More Than Ever

 Thornton emphasizes that only the most capable individuals ascend within the party and government.
 In contrast, Western political systems increasingly rely on billionaire-funded campaigns, media narratives shaped by elite interests, and a declining trust in democratic institutions.
 As the voices of the dwindling middle class grow quieter, governance in the West is drifting toward oligarchy and away from true democracy.

-The competition between the United States and China is no longer just economic or geopolitical—it has become a clash between plutocracy and meritocracy, with profound implications for the future of global leadership.
+Today, the competition between the United States and China is no longer just economic or geopolitical — it has evolved into a clash between plutocracy and meritocracy, with profound implications for the future of global leadership.

 Resilience Through Reinvention